Thursday, July 05, 2018

 Drone Life: Shadow Play Gouache on paper 30 x 42 cm 2016

 Regular readers also know that I have a particular interest in airborne militarised drones, persistent surveillance, and debates around increasingly autonomous weapon systems.
-Risks are obvious, through mal-intent, mistake, unintended consequences and other misadventure.
+Risks are obvious, through mal-intent, mistake, unintended consequences, and other misadventure.
 These risks can be driven by state and non state actors, groups and individuals.
-This post posits that there is a risk attached to human tendencies to anthropomorphise technology.
+This post posits, however, that there is a risk attached to human tendencies to anthropomorphise technology.

 "CREEPING NORMALCY"

 I propose that our human tendency to anthropomorphise technology, its capacities and/or materiality expose us to risk.
-Here, I focus on a tendency, a 'creeping normalcy', to anthropomorphise the airborne unmanned militarised/weaponisable drone, and it various capabilities.
+Here, I focus on a tendency, a 'creeping normalisation', to anthropomorphise the airborne unmanned militarised/weaponisable drone, and it various capabilities.
 Gregoire Chamayou in Drone Theory wrote “Drones have not only eyes, but also ears and many other organs”.
 (1) A drone's imaging technology is often referred to as 'drone vision'.
 But, 'vision', as Lauren Wilcox reminds us is, "always embodied and tied to other ways of knowing and creating the world".
 (2) So does using the word 'vision' for a drone's imaging technology set us on a relational course with the drone that may be reductive, one sided, fake?
 If so, what kind of knowings and creations ensue?
-Is this where the risk that exposes us to threat lies?
-Chamayou also notes that the drone is an "unblinking eye", and here he observes a reductive, rather than augmentative, outcome.
-(3) For me it indicates a fake eye, and places a question mark over the veracity of a drone also having "ears", and "other organs".
+Is this where reals risks that expose us to threat lies?
+Chamayou also notes that the drone is an "unblinking eye", a reductive, rather than augmentative, outcome.
+(3) For me it indicates a fake eye, and places a question mark over the veracity of Chamayou's claim that a drone also having "ears", and "other organs".

 Cloud Eyes Oil on canvas 40 x 40 cm 2017